MemoSainz/MarathonExercise-Java/README.md

 At the end of the day.

-It should be noted that, at the end of the day, to end registrations, an ID with the value 0 and a name with the word “end” must be entered.
+At the end, you must enter an ID with the value "0" or a name with the word "end" to end the program.